masashitanimura/2.0/pages/api/listInboundStreams.md

   - video – Stats about the video portion of the stream

+    - aveFrameRate- The average frame rate since the stream has started
+    - aveKeyFramesPerSec - The average keyframe per second since the stream has started
+    - aveVideoBitRate -  The average bitrate of the video frames from the start of the stream
-    - bytesCount – Total amount of video data received
+    - bytesCount - Total amount of video data received
     - codec - The name of the video codec
     - codecNumeric - Code used for internal use only
+    - currFrameRate - The number of video frames processed within a one second time frame
+    - currKeyFramesPerSec - The number of video keyframes processed within a one second time frame
+    - currVideoBitRate - The bitrate of the last video frame received when calling the command
     - droppedBytesCount – The number of video bytes lost
     - droppedPacketsCount – The number of lost video packets
-    - height – The video stream’s pixel height
+    - height - The video stream’s pixel height
     - level - H264 level
     - packetsCount – Total number of video packets received
     - profile - H264 profile